raikens1/mutation_rate/vcf_filtration/filtered_1kg_v3/SUBPOPS/AFR/2_multiallelic/README.md

 ## File generation

 These files were generated using the vcf tools (v0.1.12) on the files in PRIV_ANCESTRAL/filtered_vcfs, extracting private polymorphisms present in each subpopulation.
-The commands are saved in multiallelic_AFR.sh.
+The script AFR_SUBPOP_multiallelic.sh will submit a job to the cluster to generate this file for a given population and chromosome.

 ## Notes: